neonbloo25/holbertonschool-hbnb_project/part2/README.md

-# HBnB - Holiday Booking (HBnB) Project
+# Holberton BnB - Project

-The **HBnB** project is a platform designed to manage holiday bookings.
+The **Holberton BnB** project is a platform designed to manage bookings.
 This project focuses on building a scalable, RESTful API using **Flask** and **flask-restx**.
 It includes functionality for managing users, places, reviews, and amenities.

 This README provides an overview of the project, including how to set up and run the application.